MEHColeman/shoreditch/README.md

 `--sd-code-comment`, `--sd-code-number`, `--sd-code-fn`, `--sd-code-tag` and `--sd-code-punct` to use your own.

+Rules come in two weights. `--sd-rule` is the hairline used for separators and table borders; `--sd-rule-strong` is the heavier one used where a border encloses something that has to read as a single object, as an index entry does.
+Override them together if you are changing the palette.

 Do not style `body`, `main` or bare `a` from your site's stylesheet — those belong to the theme, and because your CSS loads last you will win by accident.
 Override custom properties instead.